juicedtin/juicedtin.github.io/_bme66/F5MoldCast.md

 I then cast polyurethane (liquid plastic [SmoothCast 305](https://www.smooth-on.com/products/smooth-cast-305/)) into these silicone molds, and left them to cure overnight into:
 ![Polyurethane cast into the silicone molds](/assets/images/F5/PolyurethaneCast.jpg)

+It didn't come out super well, but overall not horrible - looks like there were a few air bubbles that I would probably only be able to get out if I drew vacuum.
+I think that the vents were also too low, and thus too much polyurethane leaked out of the mold and didn't make the keycap tall enough - all things to consider for the next iteration!